 A hangover is caused when any of the following takes place as a result of drinking alcohol – dehydration, immune response and inflammation, irritation of the stomach lining, lowered blood sugar levels, disrupted sleep, dilated blood vessels, and heart arrhythmia.

 Alcohol has a dehydrating effect on the body as it increases urine production.
 This triggers thirst, dizziness, and fatigue.
-You should never sauna when you’re dehydrated.
+You should never sauna when you’re dehydrated – doing so could have serious health implications.

 Alcohol stimulates an immune response that causes inflammation in the body.
 This leads to an inability to concentrate, memory problems, and a decreased appetite.